CodeYourFuture/Changes/README.md

-# Changes

 # The Change Board

 Over three sessions at the CYF Summit 2021, we talked about managing change at CYF.
 We talked about times we wanted to make changes and didn’t, and why that happened.
 We talked about change we disagreed with, or didn’t see the point of, and how we challenged that (or didn’t).
 It was a big discussion, and lots of great insights and experiences were shared, which we can talk about in more detail elsewhere, but in the last session, we worked on one clear plan to address some of the challenges and problems we had shared over the day.

-We’d like to build a Change Board: a place to collectively manage change at CYF.
+## So here is our Change Board: a place to collectively manage change at CYF.

 A place that can: